josh-wong/remove-copy-folder-scripts/docs/02_configuring-scripts.md

 ## Automate these scripts

 To automate the **remove-folder** and **copy-folder** scripts, you can add a task for each script in Task Scheduler in Windows.
-Unfortunately, because multiple environment setups exist depending on how you use Windows, this tutorial does not describe setting up tasks in Task Scheduler.
+However, because most Windows environments are set up differently, this tutorial does not describe setting up tasks in Task Scheduler.

 For details on using Task Scheduler, please see [Task Scheduler for developers](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page).